nataliacct/nataliacct.github.io/README.md

 Managed finance activities : Sufficient funding for operating, cash management, cash flow forecasting, provide and reviewed documents before issue to the bank

-Monitored budgeting and variances analysis
+Monitored budgeting and variances analysis compare actual to budgeting

 Monitored Revenue, AP and AR for aging analysis and collections